 One word of caution: Be careful about student loans that your financial aid office provides for you, especially if you are enrolled at a for-profit school.
 There have been numerous reports of students taking out these loans when the school knew the student had almost no chance at ever repaying the debt.
 Not being able to get student loans sucks.
 Getting student loans you can’t afford is even worse.

 One thing to keep in mind if you are considering this route is your housing.
-If you are living in expensive housing and borrowing money to foot the bill, extending your time in college could be a financial misstep.
+If you have expensive housing and need to borrow money to foot the bill, extending your time in college could be a financial misstep.
 Make sure you do the math to verify that you can afford to finish things out on a part-time schedule.
 Like it or not, living at home makes this route much more feasible.

 Find a job with tuition benefits